NSHipster/articles/2012-11-05-nsurlprotocol.md

 ---

 Like the URL Loading System that contains it, `NSURLProtocol` is incredibly powerful, and can be used in exceedingly clever ways.
 As a relatively obscure class, we've only just started to mine its potential for how we can use it to make our code cleaner, faster, and more robust.

-So go forth and hack!
-I can't wait to see what y'all come up with!